cyberbotics/webots-doc/guide/transfer-to-your-own-robot.md

 Once linked with your own remote control plugin, you can control your real robot by running the simulation in Webots.
-It might be useful to also add a robot window plugin (see ) to graphically display specific sensor values, motor commands or a stop button.
+It might be useful to also add a robot window plugin (see [this section](controller-plugin.md#robot-window-plugin)) to graphically display specific sensor values, motor commands or a stop button.

-Such a remote control system is designed to be implemented in C/C++ as explained in ; however, it can also be implemented other programming languages creating a wrapper.
+Such a remote control system is designed to be implemented in C/C++ as explained in [this section](controller-plugin.md#controller-plugin); however, it can also be implemented other programming languages creating a wrapper.

 ### Cross-compilation